GoodnessJSON/PiHole-Whitelist/README.md

 </div>
 <div align="center">

-This repository hosts open-source, robust and vetted community whitelists for use with PiHole V6.
+This repository hosts open-source, robust and vetted community whitelists for use with Pi-Hole V6.

 To keep this list as up to date as possible, PRs and domain suggestions are welcome and will try and be quickly resolved.
 Please see below for info.